-These network ports are used by Apple TV for communications on your network.
+Apple TV uses these network ports for communications on your network:

 - TCP port 123 is used to communicate with a network time server.

-- TCP port 3689 is used to communicate with iTunes while using the iTunes Library Sharing feature.
+- TCP port 3689 is used to communicate with iTunes using the iTunes Library Sharing feature.

-- UDP port 5353 is used by Apple TV for automatically finding computers with iTunes on your network using Bonjour.
+- UDP port 5353 is used to automatically find computers with iTunes on your network using Bonjour.

-- TCP port 80 is used for communicating with podcast servers.
+- TCP port 80 is used to communicate with podcast servers.

-- TCP port 80 and 443 are used for basic and secure communications with the iTunes Store via the Internet.
+- TCP port 80 and 443 are used to communicate with the iTunes Store securely over the Internet.

 - TCP port 53 is used for regular DNS.

-For a complete list of network ports used by Apple products, see this article.
+See a complete list of network ports used by Apple products.